+Strategies to serve our clients' best interests

+Training

-Strategies to serve our clients' best interests Training We provide training to pension schemes of all sizes on sustainability considerations, and explicitly climate change, as well as increasingly on social factors.
+We provide training to pension schemes of all sizes on sustainability considerations, and explicitly climate change, as well as increasingly on social factors.

 We have provided sustainability training to a large number of our clients, from small to large.
-For example, over the past year, for our largest pension scheme clients, the focus has been on bespoke training to support them in their individual sustainability journeys - from providing training on the setting of science-based decarbonisation pathways, to the process of developing stewardship priorities which best reflect their sustainability views.
-Investment Approach We aim to find the best sustainability solutions for our clients.
+For example, over the past year, for our larger pension scheme clients, the focus has been on bespoke training to support them in their individual sustainability journeys - from providing training on the setting of science-based decarbonisation pathways and latest on climate science to cover TCFD responsibilities, through to the process of developing stewardship priorities which best reflect their sustainability views.

+We provided training to a MasterTrust, whose strategy is at the forefront of sustainable investment innovation, on biodiversity and around the latest frameworks and regulations in this space.

+Investment Approach

+We aim to find the best sustainability solutions for our clients.
 Where we can't find a best-in-class sustainable investment solution in the market, we may work with investment managers to develop these.

 For example, we have found that a number of our clients captured by TCFD requirements have sought to further the climate ambition of their portfolio.
-This has involved engaging with our TCFD clients' existing managers to integrate best-in-class sustainability considerations within their buy and maintain mandates, including, for example, allocations to green bonds, and science-based decarbonisation pathways.
-We also supported a manager in the development of a Long-Term Asset Fund (LTAF), which one of our Master Trust clients provided seed funding for, and which included allocations to climate-aware solutions, alongside deployment to forestry and social housing.
-Monitoring We provide a variety of clients with an annual summary of the sustainability credentials of their investment approach and where this stands relative to the market and its peers.
+We have engaged with our TCFD clients' existing managers to integrate best-in-class sustainability considerations within their mandates (for example within buy & maintain mandates including allocations to green bonds, and science-based decarbonisation pathways).
+As noted in previous report, we supported a manager in the development of the first Long-Term Asset Fund (LTAF), which one of our Master Trust clients provided seed funding for, and which included allocations to climate-aware solutions, alongside deployment to forestry and social housing.
+We have also recently helped structure and launch an innovative resource efficient equity index on an LGPS pool, and seeded by one of our LGPS clients.

+Monitoring

+We provide a variety of clients with an annual summary of the sustainability credentials of their investment approach and where this stands relative to the market and its peers.

 For example, we conduct annual sustainability integration assessments on many of our clients' portfolios, to understand the sustainability positioning of the investments they make, as compared with market best practice.
-We set out priority areas for improvement year-on-year, to identify areas their managers can improve on their sustainability approach, and this year, included a particular focus on nature-related risks and opportunities.
-Reporting We provide stewardship and ESG metrics reporting for our clients.
+We set out priority areas for improvement year-on-year, to identify areas their managers can improve on their sustainability approach, and then engage with the managers in making progress against these areas.

+Reporting

+We provide stewardship and ESG metrics reporting for our clients.
 This includes those large DB Pension Schemes and Authorised DC Master Trusts navigating TCFD reporting requirements, with regards to climate-related metrics and targets.

-For example, this year we finalised a contract with an ESG data provider, following a market-wide search, last year.
-We are now working on plans to develop an internal ESG data model to significantly enhance our reporting capabilities.
-This will be able to produce a variety of Environmental, Social and Governance metrics for our clients, on demand.
+For example, after finalising a contract with an ESG data provider, following a market-wide search, we have begun to roll out our inhouse ESG data model to select clients, and are continuing to work on scaling the model across our wider client base.
+The model has significantly enhanced our reporting capabilities and will be able to produce a variety of Environmental, Social and Governance metrics for our clients, on demand.

 We consistently seek feedback from our clients to help us understand what we are doing well and what we can do better.
 This could be through our direct interaction with our clients or through the work of independent consultants.
-In the following case study, we set out our approach to client management, from start to finish.
+In the following case study, we set out our approach to providing effective client training.